 CURRENT IMPLEMENTATION STATUS

-Implementation of trachoma MDA and the SAFE strategy will begin in September 2017, with funding support from Sightsavers and technical support from KCCO, ITI, the Nourseen Foundation and other in-country partners.
-The national program are working with the Sudan trachoma program and the Carter Center to organize site visits to Sudan and learn from their MDA exercises.
+Implementation of trachoma MDA and the SAFE strategy will begin in late 2017/early 2018, with funding support from Sightsavers and technical support from KCCO, ITI, the Nourseen Foundation and other in-country partners.

 Zithromax® Shipments by Year